EnoPM/BetterOtherRoles/README.md

 - **Role Summary:** When a game ends there will be a list of all players, their roles, their task progression and how many player a killer killed.
 - **Darker/Lighter:** Displays color type of each player in meetings.
 - **Show The Settings In-Game** You can use the button located under the map button or the F1-key to open or close the display of the lobby settings
+- **BetterPolus**: Better vent network, Vitals is in laboratory, cold temperature is in death valley and Wi-fi is in dropship
+- **BetterSkeld**: Adding optional Vitals in Communications, Optional Admin table and better vent network (left side & right side)
+- **Randomize Wires Tasks Order**: Randomizes the order in which we can do the wires task.
+- **Randomize Upload Task Position**: Randomizes the location of the upload task and the upload task can be a download.
+- **Randomize Order In Meeting**: Randomizes the order of players in a meeting so that the host of the game is not always the top player.
 ### Task Count Limits per map
 You can configure:
 - Up to 4 common tasks